 Agility is one of the most recreational activities for dogs.
-More than canine sports, it is an excellent method of training and building physical endurance of the dogs.
+More than canine sports, it is an excellent method of training and building the physical endurance of the dogs.
 Do agility is often performed at local clubs, but if a dog handler has enough space in the backyard, a home agility training course can be set up there.
-This will not only make the dog comfortable in performing in known ambiance but will improve the trust and bonding between human and dog.
+This will not only make the dog comfortable in performing in known ambiance but will improve the trust and bonding between humans and dogs.

 For setting up the agility course, the ground can be of grass, dirt, or special matting. fAs for the hurdles, handlers can use various home equipment to set them up as obstacles.
 Most importantly, jump, weave, and tunnel are the fundamental obstacles in agility.
 Jump bars can be set up using the PVC pipes, while tunnels must be spacious enough for the dog to pass through it.
 Besides, it is imperative to patiently train the dog to understand the verbal directions and gestures of the handler, so that in due course he can become an expert to compete in agility sports.

 How to build an A-frame agility ramp for dogs?

 For setting up A-frame agility equipment at home, one requires two wooden planks, with a measurement of 8 feet in height and 3 feet in width.
 Apart from this, door hinges, screws, hook bolts, wood glue, nails, paints, and pool handle are required to set up the A-frame.
 The ability ramps should be cut at a 45-degree angle so that the bottom of the plank rests well on the ground.
 Join the two planks with hinges and screws and elevate them in the shape of an A-frame nearly 6 feet above the ground level.
 Paint it in vibrant color to attract the attention of the dog.